aedart/athenaeum/docs/archive/next/etags/evaluator/preconditions.md

 ## Supported Preconditions

-By default, the `Evaluator` supports the following preconditions.
+By default, the `Evaluator` offers support for following preconditions.

 ### RFC 9110